 No, not this side of the napkin.

 This is the pattern I would use.

 Since I liked the decoupaged Easter eggs so much, I wanted to repeat the process for something to use now and after Easter while I had the supplies out.

 I remembered the Styrofoam balls that I had covered with strips of fabric a few years ago.
 The fabric was leftover from some outfits I made for my older granddaughter when she was a toddler.

 For the decorative balls, I used the 3 patterns of napkins that had blues.

 I tore larger pieces of napkins for the Styrofoam balls.

 Then I applied the napkins to the balls with the ModPodge in the same way as the Easter eggs.
 The balls are easier because they are larger.

-On some of the eggs and balls, I mixed the patterns.
+On some of the balls, I mixed the patterns.